Kliovo Shop

 4

-Routing layers evaluated per order in sequence
+Routing rules evaluated per order in sequence

 Manual → Rule → City Map → Default.
 Nothing ever goes unrouted.